-Pixum EasyBook review
+Pixum EasyBook full review

 Although online photo service Pixum is well established in mainland Europe, it only recently set up shop in the UK.
 Offering a range of printing services, including picture books for PC, Mac and unusually Linux users.
 Pixum EasyBook, as the name suggests, is designed to make the art of bookmaking a breeze, although we initially hit a snag with the Mac software hanging after install.
 This was rectified after reinstalling.